bernasiakk/bernasiakk/README.md

 ## Hi there 👋

+👋 Hi, I’m Szymon, a passionate data enthusiast on a journey to become a Data Engineer.

+📚 Currently diving deep into cloud data platforms, ETL pipelines, and all things big data.

+💻 On the side, I love tinkering with home automation projects to make life a bit smarter.

+❤️ Happy husband, living and working in beautiful Warsaw.

+Feel free to connect, collaborate, or chat about data, home automation, or anything tech-related!

 <!--
 **bernasiakk/bernasiakk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.